 - tax expert, certified tax expert, tax consultant,

 - employee or member of a business association authorised to provide accounting, bookkeeping or tax consulting services or any other organisation.

-The person submitting the report package has to certify that the enclosed documents are identical to those prepared on paper and to undertake the obligation to store one copy of each paper-based document for a period of 8 years.
+The person submitting the report package has to certify that the enclosed documents are identical to the approved financial statements prepared on paper and to undertake the obligation to store one copy of each paper-based document for a period of 10 years.

 The provisions of Act LXXV of 2007 on the Chamber of Hungarian Auditors, the Activities of Auditors, and on the Public Oversight of Auditors shall apply to auditing services and other services providing assurance services.
 In addition to this legal regulation, the other legal regulations on the operation and reporting obligations of the business associations contain several specific provisions with regard to the auditing activity.

 Business associations operating on the basis of double-entry bookkeeping are required to appoint an auditor.
 In accordance with the Accounting Act, the appointment of an auditor is not mandatory if both of the following conditions are met:

 - the annual net sales (calculated for the period of one year) did not exceed HUF 300 million on the average of the two financial years preceding the financial year under review,

 - the average number of people employed by the undertaking did not exceed 50 people on the average of the two financial years preceding the financial year under review.